 3. Wampee Fruit

-The Wampee fruit can be found mainly across Southeast Asia.
+The wampee fruit can be found mainly across Southeast Asia.
 It is a yellow-skinned grape-sized fruit that is distantly related to citrus.

 If you are wondering how it tastes, this fruit has a pretty similar texture to a kumquat.
-It is sweet and sugary, with a hint of sourness between the pulps.
+It is sweet with a hint of sourness between the pulps.
 You can also eat the skin for an added spiced and bitter flavor.

 4. White Currants